Yazeed08/Solara-Executor/README.md

 # Roblox slot insertion
  This is a Roblox script which allows users to insert their own slots using a GUI.

+ For the RBXM file, go download the [SlotInserter.rbxm file](https://github.com/Hypurrnating/Roblox-slot-insertion/blob/main/SlotInserter.rbxm).
+If you wish to suggest improve meants to the code, you can create a pull request and edit the .lua scripts in /src

  The script creates a record of what models where insert by who and when in a lua table.
 It then uses that data to set a cool-down (or debounce) on each player. \
  The script also logs the insert to a discord webhook, although you should also specify a guilded webhook as fallback (will be introduced later).